rickchan12/demo/README.txt

 This is an updated simple readme file.

-just some updates on a branch.
+just some updates on a branch. something happening.